aks3743/Advanced-python-/regex.md

         "\D" matches any character that is not a digit, "\W" matches any character that is not a word character, and "\S" matches any character that is not whitespace.

-    Examples and exercises for using character classes and shortcuts
+3. Examples and exercises for using character classes and shortcuts

         Examples: Match all the digits in a string using "\d+", match all non-alphanumeric characters using "\W".
         Exercises: Match lines containing only whitespace characters, match lines that don't contain any vowels.

-Lesson 7: Anchors
+## Lesson 7: Anchors

-    Understanding anchors like "^" (start of string) and "$" (end of string) Anchors allow you to specify where in the string a match should occur.
+ 1. Understanding anchors like "^" (start of string) and "$" (end of string)

+        Anchors allow you to specify where in the string a match should occur.

         "^" matches the start of a string, and "$" matches the end.

-    How to use anchors for precise matching
+2. How to use anchors for precise matching

         Anchors are crucial for ensuring that your pattern matches exactly where you intend.

         For example, "^abc" will match "abc" only if it appears at the beginning of a string.

-    Examples and exercises involving anchors
+3. Examples and exercises involving anchors

         Examples: Match lines in a text that start with "Chapter" using "^Chapter".

         Exercises: Match lines in a text that end with a period ".", match lines that contain the word "Python" at the beginning of a line.

-Lesson 8: More Advanced Concepts
+## Lesson 8: More Advanced Concepts

-    Lookaheads and lookbehinds
+1. Lookaheads and lookbehinds

         Lookaheads (positive and negative) and lookbehinds (positive and negative) allow you to match patterns based on what precedes or follows the current position in the string.
         They are useful for more complex matching scenarios.

-    Non-capturing groups
+2. Non-capturing groups

         Non-capturing groups, denoted as "(?:...)", allow you to group patterns without capturing the matched text.
 This can be helpful for improving performance or simplifying your regular expressions.

-    Examples and exercises for advanced concepts
+3. Examples and exercises for advanced concepts

         Examples: Match email addresses that are not part of URLs, use lookaheads to match numbers followed by "USD."

         Exercises: Match phone numbers that are not part of email signatures, use non-capturing groups to match optional prefixes.

-Lesson 9: Practical Applications
+## Lesson 9: Practical Applications

-    Real-world examples of using regular expressions in Python Showcase practical applications such as parsing log files, extracting data from HTML, validating user input forms, and searching for specific patterns in a large dataset.
+1. Real-world examples of using regular expressions in Python

+        Showcase practical applications such as parsing log files, extracting data from HTML, validating user input forms, and searching for specific patterns in a large dataset.

-    How to search for patterns in text
+2. How to search for patterns in text

         Demonstrate how to use the re.search() function in Python to find the first occurrence of a pattern in a string.

-    How to extract specific information from text using regex Provide examples of using regular expressions to extract data like email addresses, URLs, dates, and phone numbers from text.
+3. How to extract specific information from text using regex

+        Provide examples of using regular expressions to extract data like email addresses, URLs, dates, and phone numbers from text.

-Lesson 10: Best Practices and Resources
+## Lesson 10: Best Practices and Resources

-    Best practices for writing efficient and readable regular expressions Discuss best practices, such as using comments, breaking complex patterns into smaller parts, and testing patterns thoroughly.
+1. Best practices for writing efficient and readable regular expressions

+        Discuss best practices, such as using comments, breaking complex patterns into smaller parts, and testing patterns thoroughly.

-    Recommended online resources and tools for practicing and testing regex patterns Point students to helpful websites, tutorials, and regex testing tools like RegExr or regex101.com.
+2. Recommended online resources and tools for practicing and testing regex patterns

+         helpful websites, tutorials, and regex testing tools like RegExr or regex101.com.

-    Common mistakes to avoid
+3. Common mistakes to avoid

         Highlight common mistakes like excessive complexity, inefficient patterns, and not considering edge cases.